 Loan Information

-The amount of money that we will need to borrow to open a Dunkin Donuts franchise is going to be $600,000.
+The amount of money that we will need to borrow to open a Dunkin’ Donuts franchise is going to be $600,000.
 This is the amount that we are going to receive from our angel investor, Nicholas Jones.
-Between the four of us (Nick, Cathy, Brad, John) we have been able to pull together about $300,000 in capital.
-We have an agreement with Mr. Jones that we will pay off his loan within the first five years of operations.
+Between the four of us (Nick, Cathy, Brad, and John) we have been able to pull together about $300,000 in capital.
+We have an agreement with Mr. Jones that we will pay off his loan within the first five years of operation.
 The amount of interest that we give him will depend on the amount of profit that the franchise makes.
 The purpose of the loan is to cover all the different expenses that we will encounter during the start-up of the franchise.
-For example, just to get a franchising license with Dunkin Donuts you have to pay $12,000.
+For example, just to get a franchising license with Dunkin’ Donuts you have to pay $12,000.
 Because we found an angel investor, we are not putting up any collateral on the loan.

 Executive Summary